Keto Bacon Mayo

 Low Carb Bacon Mayonnaise Recipe

-Instead of using traditional mayonnaise for your low carb sandwiches, wraps and dressing base, consider using bacon mayo.
+Instead of using traditional mayonnaise for your low-carb sandwiches, wraps and dressing base, consider using bacon mayo.
 Bacon mayonnaise is creamy like regular mayo but it is bacon flavored.

-Also called baconnaise, this is a keto condiment to make as long as you have saved up your leftover bacon grease from all bacon you fry every morning on your low carb diet.
+Also called baconnaise, this is a keto condiment to make as long as you have saved up your leftover bacon grease from all bacon you fry every morning on your low-carb diet.
+What is bacon mayo made of?

 Bacon mayo is primarily made out of bacon grease and egg yolk.
 The egg yolk helps to form an emulsion.
 Vinegar or an acid like lemon juice is added to the egg yolk to help keep that emulsion together.
 Bacon grease is very slowly drizzled into the egg yolk while mixing constantly.
 If the bacon grease is added too quickly the emulsion can break and you will get an oily liquid instead of mayonnaise.